afterpay/sdk-ios/README.md

 ## Views

-**Note:** The Afterpay SDK contains a list of valid consumer locales that are availble for each Configuration locale.
-If this is not matched then the checkouts will not work.
-As such a public read-only property is available at `Afterpay.enabled` which will return `false` when a locale match is not found.
-This should be used to conditionally show or hide any related views.
-A simple version of this can be seen in the example app, specifically in the `CartViewController`, `ComponentsViewController` and `WidgetViewController`.
+**Note:** The Afterpay SDK contains a list of valid consumer locales that are available for each Configuration locale.
+If none are matched then the checkouts will not work.
+Therefore, in such a situation, all presentation elements will be hidden.
+Furthermore, a public read-only property is available at `Afterpay.enabled`, and this will be set to `false`.
+This property should be used to conditionally show or hide any related views to avoid a scenario where empty views take up unnecessary space.
+A simple implementation of this can be seen in the example app, specifically in the `CartViewController`, `ComponentsViewController` and `WidgetViewController`.

 ### Color Schemes